Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 Lin was already examining the chests with the focused intensity she usually reserved for particularly interesting magical phenomena.
 "These aren't just treasure containers," she announced.
 "They're tests.
 Look at the craftsmanship—each one is made using a different magical tradition, and they're all responding to our presence."

-The iron chest radiated cold and had runes etched in what looked like classical Academy script—formal, precise, and somehow intimidating.
+The iron chest radiated cold and had intricate scripts etched in what looked like classical Academy script—formal, precise, and somehow intimidating.
 The second chest appeared to be carved from crystallized lightning and hummed with barely contained energy that made her hair stand on end.
 The third looked like it was growing from the floor itself, made of living wood that sprouted fresh leaves and tiny flowers as they watched.

 "That one's calling to me," Lin said, pointing at the living chest with the certainty of someone who'd spent her life listening to plants.